Daniel-Mietchen/events/PIDapalooza-2018.md

   - in public health emergencies
   - at a single institution/ funder/ publisher
   - across multiple institutions/ funders/ publishers
+- subsidiary policies maybe a better target for PID tagging than strategic policies (see "Thinking Strategically in Federal Policy: Defining the Attributes of High-level Policies" below)

 # Open Knowledge Maps